Matesxs/FIT_IVS_Calculator_projekt/README.md

 all - make tests and run app
 run - run app
-doc - generate doxygen code documentation clean - clean all files that will not be submitted test - run tests on app test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console profile_with_log - start profiling with random data input and output log data pack - create .exe from app, generate docomentation and pack it to zip for submit pip - show installed packages
+doc - generate doxygen code documentation build - build standalone version and installer of app build_standalone - build only standalone version of app build_installer - build only installer of app (Inno Setup Compiler required) clean - clean all files that will not be submitted test - run tests on app test_with_coverage - run tests on app with test code coverage profile - start profiling program with input from console profile_with_log - start profiling with random data input and output log data pack - create .exe files from app, generate docomentation and pack it to zip for submit (Windows required) pip - show installed packages
 ```